ito-org/fieldtest-collector/README.md

 # Ingesting data

 This will send an HTTP POST to telegraf with some payload CSV data.
-The first CSV line is expected to contain the column names.
+The first CSV line is expected to contain the column names:

 ```sh
 curl -XPOST --header 'Content-Type: text/csv' http://localhost:8080/telegraf -d 'col1,col2,timestamp,value